tcubed/windTunnel/README.md

 <img src="https://github.com/tcubed/windTunnel/blob/master/content/car_out.png" style="height:400px">

 The "fx" shows the horizontal drag force on the object ("fy" indicates lift), with lower numbers having less drag.
+A low dv-max number (<1e-3) indicates the simulation has settled down to a stable solution.
 Re-run different designs to improve your numbers.

 ## Introduction